WKTI

-WKTI (94.5 FM) – branded 94.5 ESPN Milwaukee – is a commercial sports radio station licensed to Milwaukee, Wisconsin, serving the Milwaukee metropolitan area.
-Owned by Good Karma Brands, WKTI is an affiliate for ESPN Radio.
-WKTI is known as ESPN Milwaukee; also jointly identified as ESPN Wisconsin alongside Madison-based sister station WTLX, which simulcasts much of WKTI's local programming.
-WKTI also serves as the flagship station for the Marquette Golden Eagles; and the radio home of Mark Chmura, Mark Tauscher, Tony Smith and Steve True.
+WKTI (94.5 FM, "ESPN Milwaukee") is a commercial radio station licensed to Milwaukee, Wisconsin, United States, serving the Milwaukee metropolitan area.
+Owned by Good Karma Sports, WKTI carries a sports format is an affiliate for ESPN Radio, the flagship for the Marquette Golden Eagles and the radio home of Mark Chmura, Mark Tauscher, Tony Smith and Steve True.
 WKTI shares its transmitter and tower facility with WTMJ-TV from its former studio located off of Capitol Drive (Wisconsin Highway 190) in Milwaukee, an Art Deco facility known as "Radio City", in tribute to the New York complex of the same name.
 WTMJ radio, WKTI and WGKB moved to a new studio within the Third Street Market Hall in downtown Milwaukee at the end of 2022.

-In addition to a standard analog transmission, WKTI broadcasts in HD Radio and rebroadcasts their AM sister station on its second subchannel.
+In addition to a standard analog transmission, WKTI broadcasts in HD Radio and rebroadcasts WTMJ on its second subchannel.

 History

 Earlier stations (1922–1950)

 The owner of the Milwaukee Journal, in addition to publishing a daily newspaper, was a pioneer of broadcasting.
 It acquired WTMJ in 1927, after it had been on the air since 1922, among the earliest AM radio stations in Wisconsin.
 On February 23, 1940, an experimental FM station, W9XAO, started broadcasting in the Apex radio band (roughly between 25 and 44 MHz), as the first FM station west of the Allegheny mountains.
 In May 1940, the Federal Communications Commission (FCC) announced the establishment, effective January 1, 1941, of an FM band operating on 40 channels spanning 42–50 MHz.
 The first fifteen commercial FM station construction permits were issued on October 31, 1940, including one to the Milwaukee Journal Company for 45.5 MHz, which was issued the call sign W55M.
 This facility had a 50 kW transmitter located in Richfield, Wisconsin, and primarily simulcast WTMJ's programming.

 Effective November 1, 1943, the FCC modified its policy for FM call letters, and the station's call letters were changed to WMFM.
 The station call letters became WTMJ-FM on December 1, 1945.
 It began running classical music for some hours of the day; one of the announcers was WTMJ's Jonathan Green, who utilized a more sophisticated voice and name as J. Bradley Green for his work with the FM side.
 The company began to focus on its new television station, WTMJ-TV, which signed on in 1947.
 This original WTMJ-FM, along with co-owned WSAU-FM in Wausau, ended operations on April 2, 1950, with their licenses turned in to the FCC for cancellation.